JoshKisb/expense-calculator/README.md

 # Expense-Calculator

 Application to parse CSV files and calculate total amounts spent per category.
-Developed in PHP and React
+Developed in PHP and React-Typescript

 ## Running the application
 To run this application you need to have php installed